PaulAdutwum/Chrome-Extension/README.md

-# 🚀 AI Accessibility Extension
+# 🚀 EVOKE AI Accessibility Extension

  🏆 Making the Web More Accessible for Everyone